MoulayeSDh/AI_Project/README.md

 ## ⚠️ Attribution Request (Not Mandatory)

-Although the code is freely available under the MIT license, it is **greatly appreciated** if you include a mention of my name (**Moulaye**) in the credits or documentation when creating a project based on this work.
+Although the code is freely available under the apache 2.0 license, it is **greatly appreciated** if you include a mention of my name (**Moulaye**) in the credits or documentation when creating a project based on this work.

 This helps recognize the effort put into this repository and supports the open-source community.